pablop16n/web-docs-scorer/README.md

 | bad_chars_score | 1 |
 | numbers_score | 0.56 |
 | repeated_score | 1 |
-  is considered good in some aspects.
-Language, punctuation and bad chars are as expected and there are no repeated segments.

-This text seems to be made of mainly short sentences (note the very low values for big_segments_score and largest_segments_score ) and even from some mix of languages according to the language identifier.
+This text seems to be made of mainly short sentences (note the very low values for big_segments_score and largest_segments_score) and even from some mix of languages according to the language identifier.
 This makes the basic score already a low one:

 |basic score| Result |
 |---|---|
 |8 * 0.8 + 0.1 + 0| 6.5 |

-It does not seem to have bad punctuation, or characters and it does not contain repeated sentences, but it has an excess of numbers and urls.
-This impacts highly the penalty_score:
+The document does not seem to have bad punctuation, or characters and it does not contain repeated sentences, but it has an excess of numbers and urls.
+This impacts highly the penalty_score value:

 |penalty score| Result |
 |---|---|
 |0.44 * 0.56 * 0.97| 0.24 |

-The final qualty score has a poor value:
+Thus, the final qualty_score is also very low:

 |basic score * penalty score| Result |
 |---|---|
 | 6.5 * 0.24| 1.5 |

+This document is considere an undesirable document.

 ## Usage